0

 Why Do We Have Less Libido As We Age?

-Across populations, we also know that properly balanced neurotransmitters, such as serotonin and dopamine, are crucial to the maintenance of a healthy libido and the ability to achieve orgasm.
+We also know that well-balanced neurotransmitters, such as serotonin and dopamine, are involved in maintaining a healthy sense of desire and connection.

 We all know the Little Blue Pill has been helping men out since 1996, so where's the women's version?
 (It has been 24 years after all…) Well, it's not so simple when it comes to female sexuality.
 Rather, a nuanced approach is needed that looks at both scientific and holistic options.